- Recruitment & Selection

 As soon after the successful completion of the psychological fitness examination as possible, the candidate is scheduled with a doctor selected by the City of Grants Pass for a medical examination to determine the candidate's ability to meet DPSST certification standards.

-A candidate that passes all of the above components of the testing process is then given an offer of employment.
+A candidate that passes all the components of the testing process is then given an offer of employment.

 The new police officer must then go through intensive and extensive training over the next 12-18 months.

-If a candidate is hired that has current police certifications, the trial service is only 12 months and the academy time is a 2-week career officer development course.
+If a candidate is hired that has current police certifications, the trial service is only 12-months, and the academy time is a 2-week career officer development course.
+The candidate will be required to successfully complete field training.